TeskaLabs/asab-webui/doc/datatable/datatable.md

 ```

-Props `checkbox` and `onCheckbox` are used to render a input type checkbox to the datatable's header. `checkbox` is an object containing properties `title`(string) and `active`(boolean). `active` is a state representing whether the checkbox is active(checked) or not.
-Property
-`onCheckbox` is a function executed when user engages with the cvheckbox input.(example below).
+Props `checkbox` and `onCheckbox` are used to render an input, type checkbox, to the datatable's header. `checkbox` is an object containing properties `title`(string) and `active`(boolean). `active` is a state representing whether the checkbox is active(checked) or not.
+Property `onCheckbox` is a function executed when user engages with the checkbox input.

 Example:
 ```js